ike9000e/game-patches-or-codes/README.md

 Converted, ported or created patches.

 ## Covered games:
-* Gran Turismo 4 Online Public Beta, SCUS-97436 (U)
+* Gran Turismo 4 Online Public Beta, SCUS-97436 (U).
+  Short name used: GT4OL.

 ## How To Use